CES 2018 ROUND UP

-It has been another week of innovation at this year’s CES exhibition.
+It has been another week of innovation at the CES 2018 exhibition.
 Electronics companies big and small flocked to fabulous Las Vegas to showcase their latest gadgets and after 51 years, the ‘global stage for innovation’ still managed to pack in some surprises.
 Boundary pushers Volocopter and Intel announced plans to bring into action self-driving drones that act as flying taxis while photography-focused technology company Kodak introduced the ‘KodakCoin’ – a play on the bitcoin, created to manage the photo licensing process in a fairer way for photographers.
 However, the focus was primarily on AI – with consumer robotics, digital assistants and smart home gadgets proving to be the most popular themes amongst exhibitors at the annual show.

 Amazon was without a doubt the firm to beat in this field last year.
 The e-commerce giant amazed with Amazon Alexa at the 2017 show, with device-makers falling over themselves to build the digital assistant into their fridges, cars, watches and robots while Google’s Assistant was left on the sidelines.
 However, this was the year that Google launched its counter-attack.
 Earlier in the week, LG revealed that its latest top-end TVs will feature Google’s Assistant while companies such as GE and HTC announced the release of gadgets that support both companies’ virtual assistants.